-- English Second Language (ESL) Tutoring: Drop-in ESL tutoring supports students with assignments meant to build basic English writing and language skills.
+- English Second Language (ESL) Tutoring: ESL tutoring supports students with assignments meant to build basic English writing and language skills.
 Tutors assist with speaking, listening, reading, writing, vocabulary, and grammar course work.

-- Math Tutoring: Drop-in math tutoring provides help with math-related homework and provides strategies for studying, organizing, and finding relevant materials.
+- Math Tutoring: math tutoring provides help with math-related homework and provides strategies for studying, organizing, and finding relevant materials.
 Math tutors also encourage independence by guiding students to check their own work.

 - Resource Handouts: The ALC has various handouts related to grammar, writing, and math available for student use.

 - Learning Strategies Workshops: The ALC provides learning strategies workshops on a variety of topics related to student success such as: basic computer literacy, research and citations, and study skills.